Mockups of the redesigned JSTOR Daily homepage on desktop and mobile, highlighting the “Featured Today” story layout and responsive article cards.

 JSTOR Daily is a free online publication operated by JSTOR, a digital library, that aims to bring insights from academic research to both scholarly and general audiences.

-JSTOR Daily's current homepage.
+JSTOR Daily's original homepage.

 Due to the unorganized structure of the website and inefficient search functionality, key users face significant challenges with navigation and content discoverability.